yaya2devops/cloudblog/host/cld60d1q4000109lb5guth3qc.md

 Go is considered a key player in the DevOps world. **Docker**, **Kubernetes**, **Prometheus**, **Hugo**, **Grafana** and **Terraform** are all built **on top of Go**.

-Concurrency support built into Go makes it simple for developers to create highly performant and efficient systems, which is key in the DevOps world where speed and reliability are critical.
+Concurrency support built into Go makes it simple for developers to create highly performant and efficient systems, which is essential in the DevOps world where speed and reliability are critical.

-In this article, I'll walk you through my troubleshooting process for installing Go lang and then running your first project!
+In this article, I'll walk you through my troubleshooting process for installing Go lang and then running your first project.

 Installation

-* I downloaded the exe from the internet and installed it.
+* I downloaded the exe from the internet and installed it, if you wish to install it on Linux, install and extract the [binaries](https://golangdocs.com/install-go-linux).

-* set env variable, in git bashand i added this line to `.bashrc`
+* set env variable, in root, I added this line to `.bashrc`

 ```go